Nash Walters: Los Angeles Angels

-The Brewers traded Walters to the Los Angeles Angels on September 4, 2022.
-The Angels added him to their 40-man roster and optioned him to the Salt Lake Bees of the Class AAA Pacific Coast League.

-Walters made his major league debut on October 5, 2022, pitching against the Oakland Athletics.
+On September 4, 2022, Walters was traded to the Los Angeles Angels in exchange for cash considerations.
+The Angels subsequently added him to their 40-man roster and optioned him to the Salt Lake Bees of the Triple-A Pacific Coast League.
+After seven relief appearances for Salt Lake, Walters was promoted to the major leagues for the first time on September 29.
+Walters made his major league debut on October 5, pitching against the Oakland Athletics.

 On November 15, 2022, Walters was designated for assignment.
-On November 18, he was non tendered and became a free agent.
-He re-signed a minor league deal on December 14, 2022.
+On November 18, he was non–tendered and became a free agent.
+He re-signed with the Angels on a minor league deal on December 14, 2022.
+Walters was released by the Angels on March 24, 2023.